Johannes-anton25/odin-recipes/README.md

-This is an Odin Project:Recipes where I showcase three recipes for my favorite dishes, created using only HTML.
+This project is part of my journey in The Odin Project, where I showcase three of my favorite dishes: Pork Adobo, Pork Giniling, and Fried Chicken.
+Created using only HTML, this project not only reflects my budding programming skills but also my appreciation for simple, delicious cooking.
+I’m excited to share these recipes as I continue to learn and grow in web development!